Tanyan Yahi. It is good that you have arrived here. Thank you for visiting. This is Hupahu Wiwila (Wingsprings), a retreat and education center

 located on Oglala Sioux Tribe allotted trust land in the Lacreek District of the Pine Ridge Reservation.

 are nestled into a native prairie sanctuary of rolling grass-covered hills that overlook a natural system of spring-fed ponds.

 The photo above was taken around 5:40 pm on 23 October 2017, just as the sun was setting.
 The windsock is a reminder of Dad and his love of flying.
 It also serves as a marker along 226th Avenue for where to turn to get to Wingsprings.
 So watch for it on your way here.

 Wingsprings is the home of the Center for American Indian Research and Native Studies (CAIRNS).
-For more information on CAIRNS, press here and you will be taken to the Center's website.
+For more information on CAIRNS, press or the logo above and you will be taken to the Center's website.

 If you wish to contact me, press to email me.
 I will be happy to hear from you.
 Thank you for visiting, and i hope to see you again soon.
 Toksa ake wacinyankinkte lo.